CitizensFoundation/policy-synth/agents/docs/src/agents/problems/create/createSubProblems.md

 # CreateSubProblemsProcessor

 The `CreateSubProblemsProcessor` class is responsible for analyzing problem statements and identifying root causes in the form of sub-problems.
-It extends the `BaseProcessor` class.
+It extends the `BaseProlemSolvingAgent` class.

 ## Properties